Is it ever acceptable to propose at Christmas?

 Under the mistletoe, down on one knee — is a tinsel-trimmed proposal ever a good idea?

 The twinkling lights.
 The falling snow.
 The gift giving.
-Christmas is undoubtedly one of the most romantic times of the year — and we haven’t even started on the Baileys yet.
-But there is a dangerous side to all of this merry-making: Research shows, year after year, that Christmas is the most popular time for proposals.
+Christmas is undoubtedly one of the most romantic times of the year – and we haven’t even started on the Baileys yet.
+But there is a dangerous side to all of this merry-making: research shows that, year after year, Christmas is the most popular time for proposals.

-Step away from the drinks cabinet: Are you sober?
+Step away from the drinks cabinet: are you sober?

 We’ve all been guilty of over-generosity after that sixth or seventh drink, haven’t we?
-And, if you have a track record of drunken rashness, the Christmas cocktails — we’re looking at you, Snowballs — are likely to make you even more likely to get down on one knee.
-Remember, it’s harder to backtrack on ‘will you marry me’ than ‘I’ll get the next round’.
-Especially if she’s already shared the news on Instagram…
+And, if you have a track record of drunken rashness, the Christmas cocktails – we’re looking at you, snowballs – will make you even more likely to pop the question.
+Remember, it’s harder to backtrack on ‘will you marry me?’ than ‘I’ll get the next round’ – especially if she’s already shared the news on Instagram…

 Our advice?
 Steer clear of the booze altogether if you’re planning to hide a ring box in her stocking.
-Coast through Christmas on festive joy alone and seriously consider saving your proposal for a sober, memorable day in the New Year.
+Coast through Christmas on festive joy alone and seriously consider saving your proposal for a sober, memorable day in the new year.

 Does she really want her family there?